-Sandbourne Housing Association (the Association) is a not-for-profit organisation governed by a voluntary Board.
-The Association is a Community Benefit Society, an Exempt Charity and is registered with the Regulator of Social Housing and Homes England.
+Sandbourne Housing Association (Sandbourne) is a not for profit organisation governed by a voluntary Board.
+The Association is a Community Benefit Society, an Exempt Charity and is registered with the Homes and Communities Agency.

-The principal activity of the Association is the provision of affordable housing in the Poole/Bournemouth conurbation, the town of Ringwood and the surrounding area.
+Sandbourne's principal activity is the provision of affordable housing in the Poole/Bournemouth conurbation, the town of Ringwood and the surrounding area.

-The Association constitutes a public benefit entity as defined by FRS 102.
+Sandbourne constitutes a public benefit entity as defined by FRS 102.

-The financial statements have been prepared in accordance with applicable accounting standards including Financial Reporting Standard 102 "The Financial Reporting Standard Applicable in the UK and Republic of Ireland (FRS 102)", the Statement of Recommended Practice: Accounting by registered social housing providers 2018 and with the Accounting Direction for private registered providers of social housing in England 2022.
+The financial statements have been prepared in accordance with applicable accounting standards including Financial Reporting Standard 102 "The Financial Reporting Standard Applicable in the UK and Republic of Ireland (FRS 102)", the Statement of Recommended Practice for Social Housing Providers 2018 and with the Accounting Direction for private registered providers of social housing in England 2022.
 The financial statements are also prepared under the requirements of the Housing and Regeneration Act 2008 and the Co-operative and Community Benefit Societies Act 2014.
 The financial statements have been prepared on a going concern basis under the historical cost convention, modified to include certain items at fair value.
 The financial statements are prepared in sterling, which is the functional currency of the Association.